Rules and Regulations

 3.4 Smurfs

 Captains must report possible smurfs to the admin staff.
 If the admin staff agree there is potential for a smurf, that player will be benched for a week (unless cleared before the week), After that period, the player will be reevaluated and/or removed from the tourney.
-This does not apply to gameday and must be done by Thursday prior to a match.
+This does not apply to gameday and must be done at least 24 hours prior to a match.

 Any player who climbs 400 LP or more past their previous listed peak will be subject to automatic review.
 This may be reported by other players or captains.